svoop/rodbot/README.md

 #### App Extension

-An app extension `rodbot/plugins/my_plugin/app.rb` looks something like this:
+An app extension `rodbot/plugins/my_plugin/app.rb` defines the module `App` and looks something like this:

 ```ruby
 module Rodbot